Prag8855/aab/content/guides/moving-to-berlin.md

 - **Your [living expenses](/guides/cost-of-living)**
     You must buy food and things for your apartment.
 You might also need to buy furniture and appliances.
 It's easier if you find a furnished apartment or a [[WG]]; it comes with everything you need.
 - **Your relocation expenses**
     If you come from another country, you might need to buy plane tickets, or stay in a hotel for a few days.
-Relocation expenses are [tax-deductible](/glossary/steuerlich%20absetzbar).[^4] Save the receipts for your [tax declaration](/glossary/Steuererklärung).
+Relocation and moving expenses are [tax-deductible](/glossary/steuerlich%20absetzbar).[^4] Save the receipts for your [tax declaration](/glossary/Steuererklärung).
 - **Winter clothes**
     German winters are cold and wet.
 It's 0ºC on average, and as low as -10ºC.[^5] You need winter clothes: a jacket, boots, gloves, and a hat.